Grant-Steinfeld/block-boilerplate/app/README.md

-# boilerplate nodeJS loopback hyperledger fabric client application and basic network ( draft 1 )
+# boilerplate nodeJS loopback hyperledger fabric client application and basic network ( draft 1 - needs updating!!!)

   So this is the boilerplate for a Loopback  nodeJS application that talks to a Hyperledger Fabric basic network created in visual studio code with IBM Blockchaing Platform Extension.

 ## Steps
 l.
 Introduction